 The overall rating takes the form of one of the following five grades and is based on the assessment results of audit firms' operations management system, quality control system and audit engagements.
-Each grade is assessed with the following descriptions (for changes in the description of assessments that took effect starting with inspections in PY2021, see "II.
-The CPAAOB Monitoring A. Overview of System and Situation with Implementation 7.Notification of Inspection Results g.
-Review of assessment result descriptions in overall ratings" in 2021 Monitoring Report.
+Each grade is assessed with the following descriptions.